yammer/ios-yammer-sdk/README.md

 ```
 This is the method that is called when the user has logged in and they click the "Allow" button in the safari login web page.
 That "Allow" button will call the custom URI from step 2 above.
 In order for your application to provide the same "re-entry" functionality, you need to add this app delegate method to your iOS app delegate.

 **Note:** Once the server sees that a user has clicked the Allow button, future login requests do not display the page with the Allow button.
-This is a one time occurance for each unique user/yammer-app combination.
+This is a one time occurence for each unique user/yammer-app combination.
 Subsequent login attempts will return directly to the iOS app without the Allow page.

 **Step 6)** Take a look at YMSampleHomeViewController.m to see a typical workflow for Yammer API calls and user authentication.
-Start with the "attemptYammerApiCall" method.
+Start with the `attemptYammerApiCall` method.
 This simulates what you would typically do in your application to access the Yammer API.
 The first thing the code does is determine if the authToken is already available in the keychain.
 If it is, it makes the API call using the authToken.
 If not, it initiates the login process.

-The sample login code is in YMLoginClient.m and starts with the method "startLogin".
+The sample login code is in YMLoginClient.m and starts with the method `startLogin`.
 Feel free to copy and paste as much sample code as you'd like from the sample app into your own app, including copying class files, etc.

 Login process
 -------------